LaurenzV/krilla/crates/krilla/src/configure/PDF_A1.md

 6.8.4:
 - krilla requires the user to set the document language in that export mode. 🟢
-- krilla forces the user to specify the language on each span. 🟢
+- krilla allows users to specify the language on spans. 🟢
 - The need for correctness of language tags is documented. 🟣

 6.8.5: The fact that an alternate text should be provided to figures and formulas is checked. 🟢